 - Pain and/or discomfort above the pubic bone

-If you are currently taking antibiotics or have been on them in the past, you have likely killed off important ‘good’ bacteria and caused an imbalance of flora in your system.
+If you are currently taking antibiotics or have been on them in the past, you have likely killed off important ‘friendly’ bacteria and caused an imbalance of flora in your gut and urinary tract.

-Many women aren’t aware that frequent antibiotic use can make their problem worse, but it’s true.
-When the bacteria in the urogenital tract is off balance, warding off invaders becomes more difficult.
+Many women aren’t aware that frequent antibiotic use can make their problem worse.

-An imbalance creates an ideal environment for ‘bad’ bacteria, enabling them to thrive.
+The reason is that an imbalance of ‘friendly’ flora creates an ideal environment for ‘pathogenic’ or harmful bacteria, enabling them to thrive.

-You may also want to consider vaginal probiotics – although a bit messy, they can be quite effective.
-Don’t worry…your loose-fitting organic cotton underwear will be new again once you wash it.
+Don’t worry.
+Any loose-fitting organic cotton underwear will be new again once you wash it.

 Ensure proper lubrication, urinate after intercourse, and be careful not to transfer bacteria from the anus to the vagina (always wipe from front to back).

-Take the right supplements to support a healthy immune system:
+4 – Take the right supplements to support a healthy immune system.

 Ruling out sexually transmitted diseases or other conditions is important, so communicate with your medical doctor openly about your symptoms and get proper testing if your symptoms persist.

-Regardless of what others may be telling you, believe me, it isn’t healthy to be on antibiotics numerous times per year.
-Keep your immune system strong with restful sleep, a balanced diet, regular exercise, the right supplements, and reduced stress.
+Regardless of what others may be telling you, it isn’t healthy to be on antibiotics constantly.